BJJ Injury Risks: Is Brazilian Jiu-Jitsu Worth the Physical Cost?

 Introduction

 Brazilian Jiu-Jitsu is my favorite martial art.
 With so many practitioners around the world, clearly I’m not the only one.
 However, it is a rough contact sport, and injuries are an unfortunate but quite common occurrence.
-I mean, you have people bending each other’s joints and choking each other out until the opponent submits.
+You have people bending each other’s joints and applying chokes until the opponent submits.
 So yeah, you might get hurt.
 Let’s talk about injuries in BJJ.

 Benefits of BJJ

-First, lets talk about the benefits of BJJ.
-Personally, I train BJJ because I was bullied as a kid, so I feel that it is absolutely necessary that I can defend myself.
-I feel that BJJ is one of the more efficient arts one can train in.
-It is a great way to get in shape, a great self-defense skill, and helps you gain that much needed self confidence that might otherwise be lacking.
-Additionally, BJJ provides a pretty cool way to make friends as rolling (sparring) is a great way to bond with your teammates and training partners.
+First, let’s talk about the benefits of BJJ.
+Personally, I train BJJ because I was bullied as a kid, so I feel that it is necessary to be able to defend myself.
+BJJ is one of the more efficient arts to train in.
+It is a great way to get in shape, a valuable self-defense skill, and helps build the self-confidence that can sometimes be lacking.
+Additionally, BJJ offers a great way to make friends since rolling (sparring) is an excellent way to bond with teammates and training partners.
 Finally, it’s a lot of fun, like wrestling when we were kids.

 Risks of Injury

-While the benefits of BJJ are clear, there are also risks associated with training.
-Injuries are common, ranging from minor scrapes and bruises to more serious torn ligaments, and even fractures.
-As I edit this piece here, I just took two Tylenol because my C3 neck herniation is killing me.
-I also have a torn shoulder ligament that I received due to a bad armbar being applied.
-Injuries happen, but it can be helpful to take proper precautions when practicing BJJ, stretching, yoga, corrective exercises, and taking rest days when needed could go a long way in keeping you healthy.
+While the benefits of BJJ are clear, there are risks involved with training.
+Injuries are common, ranging from minor scrapes and bruises to more serious torn ligaments and even fractures.
+As I write this, I just took two Tylenol because my C3 neck herniation is causing a lot of pain.
+I also have a torn shoulder ligament from a bad armbar.
+Injuries happen, but taking proper precautions like stretching, yoga, corrective exercises, and resting when needed can help keep you healthy.
 Also, always tap!

 Is it Worth It?

-Despite the risks of injury, BJJ is still worth it for many people.
-I’ve been training on and off since 2004 despite having sustained several life altering injuries.
-The physical and mental benefits of training far outweigh the risks for many of us, and the sense of accomplishment that comes with mastering the techniques is unparalleled.
-Ultimately, the decision of whether or not to practice BJJ should be made on an individual basis.
-At this point in my life, I’m being much more careful and have pretty much have ceased sparring, despite loving it very much.
-My neck and shoulder can’t handle that anymore.
+Despite the risks of injury, BJJ is worth it for many people.
+I’ve been training on and off since 2004 despite several injuries that have affected my life.
+The physical and mental benefits of training often outweigh the risks, and the sense of accomplishment from mastering techniques is unparalleled.
+Ultimately, whether to practice BJJ is an individual choice.
+At this point in my life, I’m being much more cautious and have mostly stopped sparring, even though I still love it.
+My neck and shoulder can’t handle it anymore.

 Conclusion

-Getting injured in BJJ is a risk that should not be taken lightly.
-However, the physical and mental benefits of the activity outweighs the risks for a lot of us.
-The best advice I can give is to stretch, do yoga, don’t get caught up in the ego of it, and tap when caught.
-Also, be careful with your training partners.
-One of my worst injuries was due to an overzealous brown belt.
-Choose them wisely!
+Getting injured in BJJ is a risk that should be considered carefully.
+However, for many of us, the physical and mental benefits outweigh those risks.
+The best advice I can offer is to stretch, do yoga, keep your ego in check, and tap early when caught.
+Also, be mindful with your training partners.
+One of my worst injuries came from an overzealous training partner.
+Choose your partners wisely!

 Be the first to comment